 - Converse shoes are timeless

 - Details like buttons, ruffles and hats can add interest

 - Layers like aviator/military/jean jackets, chunky sweaters are great for multiple looks

 - aviator/military jackets, chunky sweaters

 I like unique and unpredictable clothing.
 Lean toward creating a look that almost looks like the child put together herself!

-You know your child…if an outfit change is not gonna put them in a good > mood, than stick to one outfit…setting them off could end the session and we > don’t want that! > > Below you will find a seasonal style board for Spring to give you a feel for > the kind of current, coordinated looks that work great together.
-Also, click > my pinterest board If you’d like to see even more inspiration!
+You know your child…if an outfit change is not gonna put them in a good mood, than stick to one outfit…setting them off could end the session and we don’t want that!

+Below you will find a seasonal style board for Summer to give you a feel for the kind of current, coordinated looks that work great together.
+Also, click my pinterest board If you’d like to see even more inspiration!